Pop & Rock Music Artists

 In October 2007, Jobson announced a new band, UKZ , with Lippert and former King Crimson bassist/guitarist Trey Gunn among others, which released an EP called "Radiation" in March 2009.
 In late 2009, Jobson and Wetton both talked about a possible reunion of U.K. A U.K. reunion tour in February/March 2010 with Jobson, Wetton, Marco Minnemann on drums (from UKZ) and Greg Howe (Victor Wooten, Vitalij Kuprij, Michael Jackson) on guitar was described to promoters, but not confirmed by Wetton.

-It was announced on February 11, 2011 and later confirmed by John Wetton on his website that UK were to play 2 shows in Japan on April 15 and 16, 2011.
+It was announced on February 11 2011 and later confirmed by John Wetton on his website that UK are to play 2 shows in Japan on April 15 and 16, 2011.
 The lineup will be Jobson, Wetton, Alex Machacek, and Marco Minnemann.
 Wetton's comment was "I think you can drop the 'Z', now."
-US dates, including a show in San Francisco, were also announced and performed in April 2011.
+US dates, including a show in San Francisco, have also been announced for April 2011.

 Musical style